grmjs/grm/README.md

 ## Contributing

-Feel free to open pull requests related to improvements to the core library and documentation, fixes for issues with the porting are welcome.
+Feel free to open pull requests related to improvements and fixes to the core library and documentation.
 We are currently following API changes in GramJS core library and applying them here.

 We'd appreciate if you could help with...